30 by 30: Implementation and effectiveness

-More broadly, the plan has been criticized for appropriating Indigenous lands under the guise of biodiversity conservation.
-The Union of British Columbia Indian Chiefs notably claimed the plan has "all the hallmarks of green colonialism", due to its lack of consideration of Indigenous titles and rights.
+More broadly, some Indigenous organisations have criticised the way 30 by 30 has been promoted and negotiated, arguing that it risks appropriating Indigenous lands under the guise of biodiversity conservation.
+The Union of British Columbia Indian Chiefs described aspects of the initiative as having "all the hallmarks of green colonialism", citing the marginalisation of Indigenous titles and rights in international conservation processes and warning that expanding protected areas without secure recognition of Indigenous jurisdiction could further entrench colonial patterns of land control.

+Academic and policy analyses have similarly highlighted tensions between top‑down conservation targets and Indigenous self‑determination, and have called for implementation of 30 by 30 to prioritise Indigenous-led conservation, legal recognition of customary territories and rights-based safeguards if it is to avoid reproducing earlier patterns of exclusionary conservation.

 International Reactions

 The COP15 included 196 parties in negotiations, with competing views regarding the adoption of the 30 by 30 target being wide-spread and well documented.
 The resulting agreement of the conference, the Convention on Biological Diversity, was signed by every party, with the exception of two: the United States and the Vatican.
 Towards the end of the talks, a negotiator from Democratic Republic of the Congo raised objections to the agreement, citing a lack of funding separate from the current Global Environment Facility (GEF).
 After a delay, COP15 president and Chinese environment minister Huang Runqiu overruled the objection due to a legal technicality, resulting in the passage of the agreement.
 Delegates from the DRC, Cameroon, and Uganda were reportedly displeased with the outcome.
 After the agreement was passed, the DRC's government announced that it would not recognize it as valid.